nismod/ukpopulation/README.md

 ## Extrapolating an SNPP variant

-Here we extend the example above by not only applying the NPP variant, but extrapolating too.
+Here we build on the examples above by not only applying the NPP variant, but extrapolating too.
 The process first involves extrapolating the SNPP by the NPP principal variant.
 The extrapolated data then has the variant adjustments applied to it.

 [Source Code](doc/example_variant_ex.py)